Masalacha1/SCAI2021Example/README.md

-# This is a example of Recommener System that we created
+# This is a example of Recommender System that we created

 ## Description
 Recommended music tunes gradually change from“rock”-style music to “classics”-style music.